 The Video Generation

-This generation is not getting its information from text, so assigning an article or asking students to read a handout is a hard lesson.
+This generation is not getting its information from text, so assigning an article or asking students to read a handout is a lesson that students do not willingly participate in.
 Movies can teach students a lot about leadership because they can give students concrete models of behaviour for observation and discussion.
 Hollywood loves strong leaders because they can tell great stories, so it is interesting to see how students respond to a leadership portrayal.
 It is also valuable in using the movies listed to discover what the students think about what is Hollywood and what is reality.

 An excellent resource for using movies to teach leadership lessons is the series entitled: Leadership in the Movies.
 Each of these DVDs contain over fifty clips from the top movies of the last five years.
 Fourteen aspects of leadership responsibility are presented.
 There is a complete discussion guide for each clip that can be downloaded to your computer from the DVD in pdf format.